batkinson/Maven-Pack200-Plugin/README.md

 The following example configures the plugin to run twice:

   * Pack and unpack, so crypto signatures are valid after decompression
-  * Pack the in their final optimized form
+  * Pack the jar in final optimized form

-Between these two executions, you configure something to sign the jars.
+Between these two phases, you normally configure jar signing.

 ```
 <plugins>